 Skeleton: Absent.
 The skin is collagen-reinforced, and may act in some measure as external skeleton but otherwise the body is unsupported, with many channels and lacunae.

 Habitat: On rocks, on pebbles, in deep water 9-85 m (Roscoff: 60 m).
 Steep shaded rockfaces and stable boulders, caves, usually below 25 m.

 Distribution: Mediterranean, Roscoff, west coast of Ireland, Rathlin Island (Co Antrim), Canary Islands.

-Identity: This is a common Mediterranean species.
-Recorded recently from off shore exposed sites in Ireland.
+Identity: Recorded recently from off-shore exposed sites in Ireland, Rathlin Island and Pembrokeshire, Wales.
 It resembles Aplysilla or Darwinella, but is easily distinguished from them by the absence of any skeletal structures.
 Other such species are Chondrosia reniformis, but this is shiny-smooth and has a distinct cortex, Oscarella lobularis, but this has a lobulate surface, and Halisarca dujardini, but this has a smooth punctate surface.
 None of these species has conules nor are they rose-coloured.

 Editors: Christine Morrow, Bernard Picton & Rob van Soest.

 |Picton, B.E., Morrow, C.C. & van Soest, R.W.B., 2011.
 [In] Sponges of Britain and Ireland |

 |Copyright © National Museums of Northern Ireland, 2007-2015|